 Dissertations should be double spaced with a minimum font size of 11 and a minimum margin of 2.5cm on all sides.
 There should be a simple cover, showing the degree and subject for which the thesis, dissertation or report is submitted, the title as approved, and the candidate's examination number; the word count should also be given.
-It must NOT show the candidate's name, college, or supervisor's name.
+It must not show the candidate's name, college, supervisor's name, or any identifying information.
 Please also take care to use your candidate number (available to you when you log onto Student Self Service) and NOT your student number.

-WORD LIMITS FOR DISSERTATIONS, THESES AND REPORTS
+WORD LIMITS FOR DISSERTATIONS (10,000 WORDS) AND REPORTS (5,000 WORDS)